cncoulter/Transcription-The-Plays-of-Roswitha/09 Paphnutius.md

 LOVERS.
 Cruel Thais, speak to us!
 Before you go, speak to us!

 THAIS.
 I have sinned with you.
-But now is the end of sin, dnd all our wild pleasures are ended.
+But now is the end of sin, and all our wild pleasures are ended.

 LOVERS.
 Thais, do not leave us!
 Thais, where are you going?